Kinglake Central

 The locality is deeply entwined with the Kinglake National Park, which surrounds much of the range and offers walking trails, picnic areas, and sweeping views across the Yarra Valley below.
 The Kinglake area carries a profound sense of community resilience — this region was among the hardest hit in Victoria's Black Saturday bushfires of February 2009, and the community has rebuilt and transformed significantly in the years since.
 Most residents travel to Whittlesea or Hurstbridge for broader shopping and services, and the winding mountain road to Melbourne makes Kinglake Central a genuine tree-change destination for those seeking a quieter, nature-immersed lifestyle.

-Kinglake Central falls under postcode 3757 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Yan Yean (Northern Victoria) electorate.
+Kinglake Central falls under postcode 3757 and is governed by the Murrindindi Council (Local Government Area).
+For federal elections, residents vote in the electorate of McEwen, while state elections fall under the Yan Yean (Northern Victoria) electorate.

 📍 Location